PROVIDING OPPORTUNITIES

 The scholarship offers 75% off tuition and 75% off boarding fees if the student intends to board at the College.

-Applications for 2026 Alec Campbell scholarships have closed.
+Applications for 2027 Alec Campbell scholarships are now open.

 MUSIC | DANCE | DRAMA | TECHNICAL THEATRE